Phlip/Morelia/docs/gherkin.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. deprecated:: 0.4.0
    Use `Background` keyword.

 The other step keywords (Given, And, Then, etc.) are cosmetic, to permit good grammar.
 They are all aliases for Step.
 The committee may eventually find specific uses for them.

-The `When` keyword, however, is special.
+The :ref:`When <steps>` keyword, however, is special.
 When a Scenario contains more than one When, Morelia splits it up into one Scenario for each When block, and runs each one separately.
 So the following two Feature details are equivalent...